 Some firms have decided to focus on one or more industry sectors, and really specialize in the policy issues affecting them.
 For instance, Afore is dedicated to financial services, EU strategy has focused on the digital sector while Incisive Health is rapidly making waves in healthcare.
-Some agencies are strongly rooted in their nationalities, for instance Atrevia is a leader in the Hispanic market, EU Opportunity is the principal Portuguese lobbying agency and Pantarhei the biggest Austrian public affairs firm.
+Some agencies are strongly rooted in their nationalities, for instance EU Opportunity is the principal Portuguese lobbying agency and Pantarhei is the number 1 Austrian firm.
+EUTOP, Bernstein Group and IDA Group are leading German public affairs agencies in Brussels.
 Other larger firms have developed best-in-class practices such as Kreab, FTI, FleishmanHillard and Brunswick in financial services, or Landmark Public Policy Advisers in the food and drink sector.

 ‘Buzz’ backed up by substance